Estimated read time: 5-6 minutes

 He took the Rangers to the Cup Final in 2014, a rare year he didn't face the Capitals in the playoffs.
 After losing series to them in 2009 and 2011, Lundqvist eliminated the Capitals three times: 2012, 2013 and 2015.

-AP Hockey Writers Larry Lage and John Wawrow contributed.
+AP Hockey Writers Larry Lage and John Wawrow and freelance writer Denis Gorman contributed to this report.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.